buenviajex/Group-Project-1/README.md

 Team Members: Lifan, Mark, Matt, and Cyrus

-Project: We are creating a web application that upon entering the user can input a person of interest’s name into the search bar and the results returned will provide recent social media posts from IMDB, IN THE NEWS, STATS, & Wikipedia.
+Project: We are creating a web application that upon entering the user can input a person of interest’s name into the search bar and the results returned will provide relevant information about the person searched from IMDB, IN THE NEWS, STATS, & Wikipedia.

 Functionality:
--	search for anyone
+-	search for celebrity with API.
--	display results
+-	display results in seperate divs
 -	Display an image of the person (if possible)
 -	Basic wiki bio
 -	In the News (google news)